embvm/stm32l4/README.md

 Copyright © 2020 Embedded Artistry LLC

-Note that this project is dual-licensed.
-The open-source version of this project is released under GPLv3.
-[A commercial license](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provides holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).
+The [source code for this project](src) is released under the MIT license.
+Note that the [`embvm-core`](https://github.com/embvm/embvm-core) project itself is dual-licensed as GPLv3 with a commercial licensing option.
+Please note that using this module as-is will pull in the `embvm-core` project for compiling the end application, requiring you to abide by the GPLv3 or commercial licensing terms.

-See the [LICENSE](LICENSE) file for further licensing details.
+See the [LICENSE.md](LICENSE.md) file for further licensing details.

 **[Back to top](#table-of-contents)**